elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 (xform add!)
 ```

 This means that any item put into a channel will first be transformed by our transducer.
 And if the transducer filters out an item (e.g. due to `(filter even?)`), then the final reducing function `add!` is never called.
-Thus the item is never added to the channel's buffer and no takers ever see it.
+Thus the item is never added to the channel’s buffer and no takers ever see it.

 The pertinent code can be found in the core.async sources, [here](https://github.com/clojure/core.async/blob/ac0f1bfb40237a18dc0f03c0db5df41657cd23a6/src/main/clojure/clojure/core/async/impl/channels.clj#L287).

 ## Conclusion

-We've come a long ways.
+We’ve come a long ways.
 We started with regular `map` and `filter` and observed how they can be implemented using `reduce`.
 We then abstracted our reducing functions until we found ourselves with transducer-building functions, `mapping` and `filtering`.

 By building, analyzing and using transducers, I hope that you gained a better understanding of how they work.
 They are, after all, just functions.

 # Problem sets

-If you're interested in learning more, I encourage you to tackle the problems below.
+If you’re interested in learning more, I encourage you to tackle the problems below.
 [Solutions can be found here](https://gist.github.com/elben/da8864e120c373e5fcf0#file-understanding-transducers-clj-L204).

 **Write a `transduce` helper function**